-Obesity is a prevalent, complex, progressive, and relapsing chronic disease characterized by abnormal or excessive body fat (adiposity) that impairs health.
+Legend: Simultaneous interpretation  🖆 Live-stream and on-demand Obesity is a prevalent, complex, progressive, and relapsing chronic disease characterized by abnormal or excessive body fat (adiposity) that impairs health.
 It is a highly stigmatized disease associated with increased morbidity and premature mortality.
-Since obesity is a heterogenous disease, there cannot be a one-size-fits-all treatment or strategy for children and families living with obesity.
+Since obesity is a heterogeneous disease, there cannot be a one-size-fits-all treatment or strategy for children and families living with obesity.
 Obesity management strategies need to move beyond the stereotype of "eat less, move more," and, instead, address the root drivers of obesity.
-We have conducted systematic reviews with meta-analysis based on Cochrane methods on medical nutrition therapy, physical activity therapy, psychological and behavioural therapy, pharmacotherapies and surgery.
-These reviews will be used to promote evidence-informed decision-making based on current GRADE methods. include.
+We are conducting systematic reviews with meta-analysis based on Cochrane methods on medical nutrition therapy, physical activity therapy, psychological and behavioural therapy, pharmacotherapies and surgery.
+These reviews will be used to promote evidence-informed decision-making based on current GRADE methods.
 New interdisciplinary approaches to the treatment of obesity and adiposity are changing options for families and children to manage their disease.
-The Pediatric Obesity Clinical Practice Guidelines (CPGs) aim to support the clinical practice of family physicians and primary care, interdisciplinary, clinical team members, and promote shared clinical decision-making that is ethical, evidence-informed and patient-centred.
-The Pediatric Obesity CPGs were developed by over 50 experts involved in clinical practice and research in the field of obesity medicine, and people living with overweight and obesity.
-The authors represent a diverse group, including family physicians, surgeons, pediatric specialists, researchers including methodologists, psychologists, registered dietitians, exercise specialists, and, importantly, families and adolescents with lived experience.
-Wednesday, November 8 Session ID: 9 Room: 517AB Legend: ♦ Simultaneous interpretation Live-stream and on-demand 15:30-16:30 (ET) Top 15 Pearls for Helping Your Migraine Patients Alex Crawley, BSP, ACPR; Jackie Myers Learning objectives:
+The soon to be released Pediatric Obesity Clinical Practice Guidelines (CPGs) aim to support the clinical practice of family physicians and primary care, interdisciplinary, clinical team members, and promote shared clinical decision-making that is ethical, evidence-informed and patient-centred.
+The Pediatric Obesity CPGs authors represent a diverse group, including family physicians, surgeons, pediatric specialists, researchers including methodologists, psychologists, registered dietitians, exercise specialists, and, importantly, families and adolescents with lived experience.
+Wednesday, November 8Session ID: 9Room: 517AB 15:30-16:30 (ET) 🖆 Top 15 Pearls for Helping Your Migraine Patients Alex Crawley, BSP, ACPR; Jackie Myers Learning objectives: